ppled/dev/public/redesign/readme.md

 - product list
 - product page (17%)
   - determine if pagination should be used in reviews
+  - for quantity inputs, on blur, if value is empty, set to 1
 - blog list (100%)
   - live filter posts when searched
 - blog post